BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab10.md

 ### Virtual Machines and Operating Systems
 You will be working with:
-  - 1 CentOS 7 Machine
+  - 1 Rocky 7 Machine
   - 1 Ubuntu 20.04

 ### Network Configuration